Writing Dockerfiles and Building Images

 can still be scripted to give greater flexibility by using the Dockerfile

-instruction and the build-arg
+ARG instruction and the build-arg flag to

 define build time variables to be evaluated.
 For example, consider an example Dockerfile

-with a configurable FROM
+with a configurable FROM image

 # Dockerfile.arg-py3